Inflectra/rapise-documentation/docs/Guide/web_auto_waiting.md

 **Example 1: Ignoring an Overlay for a Specific Button**

 Imagine a "Submit" button is consistently covered by a transparent overlay, but other elements are not.
 A global override is too broad.
 We can use the callback to target just that button.
-You may define the callback within SeSOnTestInit for your testing framework.
+You can define the callback within SeSOnTestInit for your testing framework.

 ```javascript